Gangezilla/readings/languages/garbage-collection-in-go.md

 ### Introduction

-In this article I'm going to talk about garbage collectors, and give you an overview of how the Golang garbage collector works.
-I'm aiming to give a high level view of memory management and how Go implements this through a garbage collector.
-At the moment, Go 1.16 is the most up to date version of Go so that's what this is based on.
-If you're reading this and a later version of Go has been released, some of this information may be outdated.
+In this article I'm going to discuss memory management and how Go handles this.
+I'll start by giving a high level overview of memory management and then dive deeper into Go implements this by using a garbage collector.
+I've based this article on Go 1.16, so later versions may outdate some of this information.

-As any moderately complex program runs it will write objects to memory.
-At some point these memory objects will be cleaned up as they're no longer needed.
-For example, in C when the programmer defines a string they'll typically call function such as `malloc` or `calloc`.
-These functions return a pointer containing the location of that string in memory, but more specifically on the heap.
-Once the programmer is finished with this string they will call the function `free` to allow this chunk of memory to be used again.
-This method of memory management is called **explicit deallocation** and is quite powerful.
-It gives the programmer greater control over the memory being used by the program, which allows for some easier optimisations depending on the program.
+As most programs run they write objects to memory.
+At some point these objects should be removed as they aren't needed anymore.
+In a language like C the programmer will call a function such as `malloc` or `calloc` to write an object to memory.
+These functions return a pointer to the location of that object in heap memory.
+When this object is not needed anymore, the programmer calls the `free` function to allow this use this chunk of memory again.
+This method of memory management is **explicit deallocation** and is quite powerful.
+It gives the programmer greater control over the memory in use, which allows for some types of easier optimisation.
 However, it leads to two types of programming errors.

 One, calling `free` prematurely which creates a **dangling pointer**.
 Dangling pointers are pointers that no longer point to valid objects in memory.
-This is bad because the program expect a defined value to live at a pointer.
-If this pointer is then accessed later there's no guarantee of what value exists at that location in memory.
+This is bad because the program expects a defined value to live at a pointer.
+When this pointer is later accessed there's no guarantee of what value exists at that location in memory.
 There may be nothing there, or some other value entirely.
 Two, the opposite, failing to free memory at all.
-If the programmer forgets to free an object in memory they may face a **memory leak** as more and more objects are written to memory.
-This can lead to performance degradation or the program crashing if it runs out of memory.
-It's easy to introduce unpredictable bugs into a program when memory has to be explicitly managed.
+If the programmer forgets to free an object they may face a **memory leak** as memory fills up with more and more objects.
+This can lead to the program slowing down or the program crashing if it runs out of memory.
+Unpredictable bugs can be introduced into a program when memory has to be explicitly managed.

-This is why many programmers use languages, like Go, that offer **automatic dynamic memory management**, or just **garbage collection**.
-Languages like this offer a number of benefits like:
+This is why languages like Go offer **automatic dynamic memory management**, or just **garbage collection**.
+Languages like this offer benefits like:

 - increased security
 - better portability across operating systems